Diversity Leadership Scholarship

 *Paper and emailed applications, and applications that were not sent through the electronic application will not be accepted.

 Scholarship Application Deadlines

-Fall 2019- Current Students: Chiropractic, acupuncture & Chinese medicine, and massage therapy
+Current Students: Chiropractic, Acupuncture & Chinese medicine, Massage Therapy, and Allied Health Programs.

 Diversity Leadership Scholarship applicants are notified via email about interview status approximately two weeks after the deadline date.
 Those who are selected to interview will find out about the scholarship award within two weeks following the interviews.

 Upon Completion of Your Education

 By reducing your educational debt, the Diversity Leadership Scholarship allows you to focus your time and energy on serving your community through your clinical practice.
 The ultimate goal of this scholarship is to inspire you to continue to serve communities in need of health care after graduation and to keep you engaged with the campus community.
 Therefore upon graduation, Diversity Leadership Scholarship recipients will serve two years as Alumni Ambassadors under the guidance and supervision of the Director of Admissions.

 Upon receipt of a scholarship award, an adjustment may be made to your financial aid package to meet federal regulations and institutional policies.